Baton Rouge Domestic Violence Lawyer

 Protective Orders After Being Charged with Domestic Violence in LA

-For most people accused of domestic violence, the first thing to happen is a protective order.
-In order to protect alleged victims in these situations, judges are quick to sign court orders that put distance better defendants and victims, sometimes putting defendants out of their homes and possibly out of contact with any of their loved ones.
+For most people accused of domestic violence, often the first thing to occur is a protective order is issued, which prohibits contact with the alleged victim.
+In order to protect the listed victims in these situations, judges are quick to sign court orders that put distance between defendants and victims, sometimes putting defendants out of their homes and possibly out of contact with their loved ones.

 Our team can help you: